tunderdomb/salamandra/README.md

  - `index.dust` The default template to render.
  - `route.js` The route handler that renders this page.

+The default page template is using the default page layout from `layouts/page.dust`.

 ## Usage

 ### Serve the app